CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 Did you notice how calling the concat method did not change `arr`?
 This is because `concat`, like most array methods, returns a _new_ array, it does not alter the one you called the method on.

-If you wan to use the array returned by calling `.concat()` you should store it in a new variable.
+If you want to use the array returned by calling `.concat()` you should store it in a new variable.

 ```js
 let arr = [1, 2, 3];